red-life/ipinfo/README.md

 ```

 ## Alias in Terminal
-If you want to get information of an ip just using a command, instead of writing `curl https://localhost:5000`
+If you want to get information about an IP just using a command, instead of writing `curl https://localhost:5000`
 you can just set an alias in your shell configuration file:\
 `alias ipinfo="curl -sk http://localhost:5000/$1/short | jq"`\
 Just put this in your shell configuration file like `~/.bashrc` or `~/.zshrc` and run `source ~/.bashrc(or zshrc)`